JShollaj/AWS-Machine-Learning/AWS Power Hour.md

   - Can see DAGS for flow of ML.

-- Service Catalog helps with automating the setup and implementation of MLOps.
+- Service Catalog helps with automating the setup and implementation of MLOps (for Sagemaker Projects).